AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model: Supervised Fine-tuning

 Additionally, we generated synthetic summaries for all of the papers in the CPT dataset.
 The SFT dataset for these summaries consists of a user prompt asking to summarize a certain paper, with the assistant completion being a small preamble followed by the summary.
 The user prompt was created through a series of random choices about the way the question is asked, a small preamble, and the way in which the paper is referenced, yielding a high variety of question styles.

-Furthermore, we generated a metadata-based dataset, where a again a series of custom rules and random selections result in diverse questions about titles, dates of publication, arXiv IDs, and first author names from the papers in the CPT dataset.
-This was included in an effort to memorize the paper metadata so that users can reference papers in their conversations with \model.
-However, as we will discuss, our training procedure was relatively shallow and insufficient memorization of this information took place, as spot checks show that the final model can not reliably answer metadata-based questions correctly.
+Furthermore, we generated a metadata-based dataset, where again a series of custom rules and random selections result in diverse questions about titles, dates of publication, arXiv IDs, and first author names from the papers in the CPT dataset.
+This was included in an effort to memorize the paper metadata so that users can reference papers in their conversations with \model. \refresp{However, we find that after training, the model is unable to reliably answer metadata-based questions such as producing a first author name from an arXiv ID.
+This failure to memorize could be ameliorated in future training runs by increasing the learning rate or number of epochs.}

 These datasets were combined with five further datasets which were assembled by hand from various sources on the web.
 The combined dataset comprised approximately 2 billion tokens.